Featherbedding: Etymology

 The term "featherbedding" originally referred to any person who is pampered, coddled, or excessively rewarded.
-The term originated in the use of feathers to fill mattresses in beds, providing for more comfort.
+The term originated in the use of feathers to fill mattresses in beds to provide for more comfort.
 The modern use of the term in the labor relations setting began in the United States railroad industry, which used feathered mattresses in sleeping cars.
-Railway labor unions, confronted with changing technology which led to widespread unemployment, sought to preserve jobs by negotiating contracts which required employers to compensate workers to do little or no work or which required complex and time-consuming work rules so as to generate a full day's work for an employee who otherwise would not remain employed.
+Railway labor unions, confronted with changing technology that led to widespread unemployment, sought to preserve jobs by negotiating contracts that required employers to compensate workers to do little or no work or required complex and time-consuming work rules so as to generate a full day's work for an employee who otherwise would not remain employed.

 In a 1965 bulletin the United States Department of Labor referred to "featherbedding" as:

 Since the mid-19th century, "featherbedding" has been most commonly used in the labor relations field.
 Increasingly, the term has come to refer only to work rules or collective bargaining agreements demanded by labor unions.

-In nations where trade union activities are legally defined, legal definitions of featherbedding exist.
-These definitions are few in number, and tend to be narrowly drawn.
-For example, the Taft-Hartley Act in the United States defines featherbedding in Section 8(b)(6) as any agreement or union demand for payment of wages for services which are not performed or not to be performed.
-However, in 1953, the Supreme Court of the United States ruled that the Act's definition only applies to payments for workers not to work.
+In nations in which trade union activities are legally defined, legal definitions of featherbedding exist.
+Such definitions are few in number and tend to be narrowly drawn.
+For example, the Taft–Hartley Act in the United States defines featherbedding in Section 8(b)(6) as any agreement or union demand for payment of wages for services that are not performed or not to be performed.
+However, in 1953, the United States Supreme Court ruled that the Act's definition applies only to payments for workers not to work.
 Therefore, work rules requiring minimum crew sizes, the assignment of duties to craft workers, and other "make-work" agreements do not constitute featherbedding.